naveengandu/project_rouge/README.md

 # project_rouge
-Repo for classifying rice leaf diseases using a CNN model
+_A CNN model for classifying rice leaf diseases_
+ ***

+ Note: This model has not been deployed yet nor does the project cover the deployment aspects.

+ ***